2025 June 17

 Members can now supply a version number across all relevant record types, including journal articles, book chapters, conference papers, posted content/preprints, datasets, reports, standards, and dissertations.
 The versioning update also includes an optional description field.

-Members who version content are encouraged to register a new DOI with each version and supply the isVersionOf’ relationship to connect versions to each other, facilitating the Research Nexus and allowing members to avoid additional content registration fees, which don’t apply for versions.
+’ relationship to connect versions to each other, facilitating the Research Nexus and allowing members to avoid additional content registration fees, which don’t apply for versions.

-This is specific to the ‘posted content’ record type and comes as a result of therecommendations of the Preprints Advisory Group.
+This is specific to the ‘posted content’ record type and comes as a result of the recommendations of the Preprints Advisory Group.
 The new status field allows repositories to flag a preprint as ‘withdrawn’ or ‘removed,’ a situation specific to posted content.

 There are some other minor updates as well, including: